1940

 Williams Arizona.
 One of these regions is what we now call the “Red Rock Country”.
 What

 they found there was stunning.
-"It was beautiful" Helen once said, "the clouds wormed around
+"It was beautiful" Helen once stated, "the clouds wormed

-the red rocks like little corkscrews.
+around the red rocks like little corkscrews.
 It took my breath away".
-Helen, who often sat in the
+Helen, who often sat in

-copilot's right seat, recalled that she cried out to Jack, "that's where I want to live!"
-Jack was
+the co-pilot's right seat, recalled that she cried out to Jack, "that's where I want to live!"
+Jack

-unable to land as Sedona had no airport in 1941 and the region was uncharted, even at the vast
+was unable to land, as Sedona had no airport in 1941 and the region was uncharted, even at the

-resources of Frye and TWA.
-So after a few passes, they continued on to where they were
+vast resources of Frye and TWA.
+So, after a few passes, they continued on to where they were

-staying at the Ambassador Hotel, at Los Angeles, where Jack was engaged in TWA business.
+staying, at the Ambassador Hotel, Los Angeles, where Jack was engaged in TWA business.

 As Jack had time he studied topography maps of the area and identified two locations of